React Native Plugin 3.x (Beta)

 Create a Page instance

-1. In the relevant component, create a Taboola Page:
+1. In the relevant component, use the useMemo hook to create a Taboola Page:

 const page = useMemo(